reilivia/reilivia.github.io/_posts/2022-09-20-exploring-the-recursion-function.markdown

 </div>
 <br>

+[Click Here][js-recursiverectangle-random] if the embedded javascript doesn't work.

 Seeing that the random variable is working, I went on to add random colour, random stroke weight and random rotation value.
 The result is quite surprising because it looks like a string web.

 <div align ="center">
   <iframe width="576" height="366" src="http://digitalmedia.rmit.edu.au/~s3862934/creativecoding_assignment2_research/recursiverectangle-web.html"></iframe>
 </div>
 <br>

+[Click Here][js-recursiverectangle-web] if the embedded javascript doesn't work.

 I tried to look at the previous example of recirsive rectangle to see why the rectangle wont wove.
 Turns out, the rectangles was drawn outside the canvas because there is no limitation.
 So, i added an `if` function to contain the recursive rectangle.
 This way the rectangle is only drawn inside the canvas.